Kenai Refinery

 Health, Safety and Environment

-At MPC, the health and safety of our employees is of paramount concern.
-We take steps to ensure an accident-free, incident-free workplace no matter where it is.
-Due to that commitment, we've implemented safety measures and been recognized as a leader in safety.
+At MPC, the health and safety of our employees and contractors is of paramount concern.
+We take steps to ensure an accident-free, incident-free workplace.
+Due to this commitment, we've implemented safety measures and been recognized as a leader in safety.

 At the same time, we are committed to minimizing our impact on the environment.
-As such, we are involved in multiple programs, support several organizations and implement various initiatives that aim to protect our environment and the local communities in which we operate.
+As such, we participate in multiple programs, support several organizations and implement various initiatives that aim to protect our environment and the local communities in which we operate.

-Below is a list of accolades and accomplishments that we've earned at our Kenai refinery.
+Below is a list of recent accolades and accomplishments that we've earned at our Kenai refinery.

 Community